Peeragogy/Peeragogy.github.io/introduction.md

 _Handbook_ there is a short syllabus, also called "Peeragogy in Action", that you can work through in own group.

-You're invited to combine your local projects with the global effort, and get involved in making the next edition of the book.
+You're warmly invited to combine your local projects with the global effort, and get involved in making the next edition of the book.
+That doesn't necessarily require extensive writing or editing.
 We're always interested in new use cases, tricky problems, and interesting questions.
 In fact, our view is that any question is a good question.

 Here is a more detailed list of ways in which the current edition of the _Handbook_ is not perfect.
-You're welcome to add your questions and problems to the list!
-These are also places where you can jump in to get involved.
-In any case, airing our dirty laundry up front will give you some idea of the issues and challenges we face putting you're peeragogy in action.
-If you're not intrigued by this sort of challenge, there are many other books
+You're welcome to add to the list!
+These are places where you can jump in to get involved.
+In any case, we believe that airing our dirty laundry up front will give you some idea of the issues and challenges we face putting you're peeragogy in action.
+If you're not intrigued by this sort of challenge, there are many other books to choose from!

 # Maintaining a list of useful resources